Prisma Health responds to coronavirus (COVID-19)

 Guidance about coming to Prisma Health facilities or events

-Prisma Health’s restricted visitor policy remains in effect.
+Prisma Health’s restricted visitor policy remains in effect to prevent the spread of COVID-19.

-Visitors will not be allowed for inpatients except in specific circumstances.
-One visitor per patient will be allowed for the following:
+Visitors will not be allowed except in specific circumstances, such as:

-Children younger than 18 years of age will not be approved as visitors.
-Additionally, there will be no visitors for patients suspected of or who have tested positive for COVID-19.
+Care partners are not permitted for patients suspected of or who have tested positive for COVID-19.

 Yes.
 Our physicians are evaluating routinely scheduled office visits and scheduled surgeries or procedures.